ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 Rootless Docker is not supported within Docker Desktop.
 While it's a valuable feature when running Docker natively on Linux, its value within Docker Desktop is reduced since Docker Desktop runs the Docker Engine within a Linux VM.
-That is, Docker Desktop already allows non-root host users to run Docker, and isolates the Docker Engine from the host using a virtual machine.
+That is, Docker Desktop already allows non-root host users to run Docker and isolates the Docker Engine from the host using a virtual machine.

-In contrast, Enhanced Container Isolation does not run Docker Engine within a Linux user-namespace.
+Unlike Rootless Docker, Enhanced Container Isolation does not run Docker Engine within a Linux user-namespace.
 Rather it runs the containers generated by that engine within a user-namespace.
-This has the advantage of bypassing [the limitations](https://docs.docker.com/engine/security/rootless/#known-limitations) of Rootless Docker and hardens the isolation between the containers and the Docker Engine (i.e., the containers run within user-namespaces, the Docker Engine runs at Linux VM level).
-Enhanced Container Isolation is meant to ensure containers launched with Docker Desktop can't easily breach the Docker Desktop Linux VM and theefore modify security settings within it.
+This has the advantage of bypassing [the limitations](/engine/security/rootless/#known-limitations) of Rootless Docker and creates a stronger boundary between the containers and the Docker Engine.

+Enhanced Container Isolation is meant to ensure containers launched with Docker Desktop can't easily breach the Docker Desktop Linux VM and therefore modify security settings within it.

 [linux-user-ns]: https://man7.org/linux/man-pages/man7/user_namespaces.7.html
 [docker-userns-remap]: https://docs.docker.com/engine/security/userns-remap/